Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 NotFound View
 +++++++++++++

-This view lets customize the default NotFound view provided by Pyramid by using your own template.
+This view lets us customize the default ``NotFound`` view provided by Pyramid, which is displayed by Pyramid when a URL cannot be mapped to a Pyramid view, by using our own template.
+We'll add the template in a subsequent step.

 .. code-block:: python